NCAR/ACOM-Python-Tutorial/README.md

 ```

 will probably want to download this
-tutorial to a space on your laptop, like so:
+tutorial to a space on your laptop or workspace on Cheyenne, like so:

 ```bash
 git clone https://github.com/NCAR/ACOM-Python-Tutorial.git